This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Visible Mending + Resisting Lifestyle Change

 There are some things I find really easy or straight forward when it comes to caring for my clothing that I've invested in.
 I was already used to spraying down my winter footwear with some kind of aerosol spray can of very stinky chemicals, so switching to waxing my boots with a tin of natural oil shoe wax wasn't really a big learning curve.
-The product and some of the method was different, but not necessarily the task.
+The product and the method were different, but not necessarily the task.
 I switched from a plastic sticky-sheet lint roller with a throw away design to a lint brush pretty easily.
-And I was able to swap a stain spray to a stain stick very quickly.
-In all of these clothing care situations, I noticed the difference right away in the stank of the waste or the chemicals I used to be spraying around into my home environment, and while the product use was different, it wasn't really that big of a gap from A to B required of me to get the job done.
+I was able to swap a blue stain spray to a package-free plant oil stain stick very quickly.
+In all of these clothing care situations, I noticed the difference right away in the clear absence of a stank of the chemicals I used to be spraying around into my home environment.
+While the product use was different, it wasn't really that big of a gap from A to B required of me to get the job done.

 Darning and mending is not something I've done.
-The method, the product, the task - all of it was not something I was used to.
+The method, the product, the task - all of it was new.

 Previously, I didn't keep clothing long enough to need to do this, and although I can hem things pretty okay, I made sure I bought things so that I didn't have to.
 While I did grow up with a mom that sewed, and made a lot of my dance costumes and some of our Halloween costumes and a really impressive set of matching holiday dresses for my sisters and I every year, I am not really a fan of this type of work.
 I even took some 4H courses on quilting and sewing, so I do know a thing or two.
 But in all honesty, sewing is akin to putting together Ikea furniture for me.
 I do not like it.
 I avoid it.
 I don't even think it's too much to say that I resent it.
 I definitely resent sewing.

-However, this is one thing I had to do, whether I liked it or not.
+Eventually, this became a looming task that I had to do, whether I liked it or not.
 I had just invested in a set of made in Canada, organic cotton t-shirts for my son (shout out to Mini Mioche for being the most incredible company for kids basics) at the start of the summer.
 We then adopted a puppy about a month later, and I proceeded to watch this little pup chase her big brother around, catching his shirts with her teeth and hanging on while he *did*not*stop*running* despite my shrieking at him.
-It was like everyday, he had on a new shirt instead of his grubby clothing, running around and laughing instead of listening to me shrieking.
-If this is not the most accurate picture of motherhood that I can paint for you, I don't even know what is.
+Every morning, he had on a new shirt instead of his grubby clothing, running around and laughing while tearing his new clothing like he knew exactly what this meant for me.
+If this is not the most accurate picture of motherhood that I can paint for you, I don't even know what is - either way, the universe forced this task to speed up from avoidance to unavoidable within a week or so.

 So, it was either fix these shirts, or relegate them to the grub pile.
 That was not going to happen, and I bought these planning for more than one child to wear them for one month.
 I also would not allow myself to buy any more, because I just had to do this one thing.
-So then we started this game for a couple months where my husband would holler about how Tom had no clean shirts (as he gets them hustling to get dressed in the mornings) and I would make extra laundry loads to wash the t-shirts of his that weren't holey, for a couple of months.
+So we then started this game for a couple months where my husband would holler about how Tom had no clean shirts (as my partner gets them hustling to get dressed in the mornings and all of these shirts sat in the mending pile) and I would make extra laundry loads to wash the t-shirts of his that weren't holey for a couple of months.
 This is how bad I did not want to do this task.

-But, as soon as I started, it was so simple.
-I feel like I try to tell people this all the time - to just start, just do the easiest step first, without expecting perfection - and yet I was struggling to take my own first little step.
+This is all to say that as soon as I started, it was so simple.
+Here I am, spending my time telling people this all the time - to just start, just do the easiest step first, without expecting perfection - and yet I was struggling to take my own first little step.
 I do not want to discount how hard it is to make changes to your routines and lifestyles, so be sure to remember this story when you're holding back on something you want to change.
 I am so glad I got started with this!
 Not only did I learn how to do this imperfectly, I ripped the scab off of a new way of being (although 'scab' does not exactly reflect how good this new upgraded level is).
-I know that to be more sustainable with my clothing, I need to invest in fewer, better things that can last a long time and that are of a timeless nature, and I also have to take better care to ensure they last a long time, but at the same time, it was requiring something new of me beyond just investing the money and making the purchase.
+I know that to be more sustainable with my clothing, I need to invest in fewer, better things that can last a long time and that are of a timeless nature, and I also have to take better care to ensure they last a long time.
+Although, at the same time, it was requiring something new of me beyond just investing the money and making the purchase.
 I had to change something about my lifestyle and the way I did things, and not necessarily in a way that I liked, because I don't like sewing.
 But, I did it.
 I got through the first step, and now I've managed to find a way to spend the early mornings when my boys are up before the sun in the winter, or a way to get into a flow activity when I need to do some self care (as my personal self care usually involves doing something mindful but with my hands).

 That was a very long intro, but I hope the gist is there: just do the thing.
 Don't be perfect.
 Get going and worry about getting better at it later.